averdin2/memebank/docs/software-design-description.md

 ## 6.1	Introduction

 ### 6.1.1 System Objectives Section
-The system objective of meme bank is to server as a link storage site for memes that will be sorted by tags which makes it easier to find ones memes and be able to share your memes with friend.
+The system objective of meme bank is to serve as a link storage site for memes that will be sorted by tags which makes it easier to find ones memes and be able to share your memes with friend.
 Our project will allow for users to easily add their memes to their bank.
 It will allow users to quickly access and retrieve